 - Conversations with / interview the artist

 Culture Café resources include a website, Facebook Page, mailing list, event booking, Zoom Pro account with unlimited meeting time, Instagram, Twitter accounts and the individual and collective experience and skill of the Culture Café members.
-There is a small expenses budget in addition to the £500 fee.
-Support will also be given by Dance North staff, who are providing project co-ordination in kind.
+There is a small expenses budget in addition to the £833 fee.
+We would expect that the Animateur Support will also be given by Dance North staff, who are providing project co-ordination in kind.